Woman who suffered eclipse eye damage urges caution

-It's important if you plan to view the eclipse that you use appropriate protection for your eyes.
-Special glasses, solar viewers or a pinhole camera are a few of the options that can prevent damage.
+A Shoreline woman is warning others about the permanent eye damage she received when she tried looking at a solar eclipse in the U.S. when she was a child.

-Barbara Twaddell of Shoreline is among those who went to Oregon for the optimal eclipse viewing.
-She seems to like everyone else caught up in the eclipse excitement, but it's not the first time she's seen one.
+Barbara Twaddell of Shoreline is among those who headed to Oregon for the optimal eclipse viewing Monday, but it's not the first time she's seen one.

-Twaddell says it’s a unique experience “it's an event, I just love seeing that and getting dark, seeing stars in the middle of the day.”
+The first eclipse she saw as a child was a partial one in 1960.
+Her fifth-grade teacher took the class outside to watch it.

 © 2017 KING-TV